acg-team/mucin-cancer-analysis/data/README.md

 ESTIMATE algorithm paper:

 Yoshihara, K., et al.: Inferring tumour purity and stromal and immune cell admix-ture from expression data.
 Nat Commun 4, 2612 (2013) https://doi.org/10.1038/ncomms3612

+# STAD clinical data

+`stad_clinical.csv` file contains clinical annotations for samples from the TCGA-STAD (Stomach Adenocarcinoma) dataset.

+The dataset includes information such as sample and case identifiers, sample type, age, gender, tumor stage, MSI status, tumor mutational burden (TMB), overall survival, and vital status.
+It follows the same column structure as the COAD and READ clinical datasets (see the [clinical data](#clinical-data) section for reference).

+If certain columns are missing, it is because the information was not available in the original STAD clinical data source.

+# UCEC clinical data

+`ucec_clinical.csv` file contains clinical annotations for samples from the TCGA-UCEC (Uterine Corpus Endometrial Carcinoma) dataset.
+It follows the same column structure as the COAD and READ clinical datasets (see the [clinical data](#clinical-data) section for reference).

+If certain columns are missing, it is because the information was not available in the original UCEC clinical data source.

 # Neoantigens from pVACseq